 Revolut

-Revolut is an international friendly bank that offers multi-currency accounts in 28 currencies, IBAN for personal accounts and business accounts, virtual cards, money transfer services and crypto trading.
+Revolut is an international friendly bank that offers multi-currency accounts in 28 currencies, IBAN for personal accounts and business accounts, virtual cards, money transfer services, and stock and crypto trading.

 Revolut’s key products and services include prepaid debit cards, currency exchange, peer to peer payments, withdrawals in over 120 currencies and transfer money directly in over 29 currencies.
-You can buy cryptocurrencies such as Bitcoin and altcoins such as Ethereum.
+The bank is a crypto friendly bank, meaning you can buy, sell, and hold cryptocurrencies such as Bitcoin.

 Monese

-Monese is a British online bank that accepts customers from many countries including Portugal.
-You have to be a resident of either the EEA or the UK.
+Monese is a British online bank that accepts customers who are residents of the UK and most of the EU.
 It offers a multicurrency digital bank with IBAN and supports SEPA payments.
 You can open EUR or GBP personal, joint or business accounts with Monese.
 Monese accounts works with contactless payments like Google Pay, Apple Pay and PayPal.

 Best main street banks in Portugal